 Tetsuya Wakuda is a celebrity.
 Not of the entertainment or political ilk, he is a celebrity chef.
 There is no shortage of famous chef’s these days – Jamie, Gordon, Nigella and Kylie.
 Unlike Gordon Ramsey or Kylie Kwong, Tetsuya hasn’t had to court the media to become a food demi-god.
 And he isn’t lisp-ily attractive like Jamie either.
 The experience of dining at Tetsuya’s is said to make disciples of critics, foodies and doubters alike.
 Despite this he hasn’t churned out countless cookbooks and knick knacks.
 He has only one very stylish recipe book that includes his signature dish, confit of ocean trout served with ocean trout roe.
+His restaurant in Sydney CBD is internationally renowned – in numerous international critic reviews it is rated in the top 5 in the world.
+His restaurant has received the highest honor of three chef’s hats from the Sydney Morning Herald for 15 years in a row.
+This year’s Tetsuya, as well as being the awarded highest score in Australia, was also awarded Restaurant of the year – “in a stratosphere all of his own…” Unlike the other 3 hat chef’s in Sydney, I would probably go weak at the knees if I met him on the street – quickly turning into paparazzi.

 Unfortunately this acclaim comes with a prohibitive price tag.
 So despite Kate and I being huge fans (simply from reading about his degustation menu and hearing friends' comments) we have never been.
 We got a signed copy of the cookbook, but the long waiting list and high price kept us away.